 Executive Assistant to the Secretary

-Carol Nichols joined the Department of Administration as the Executive Assistant to the Secretary on December 1, 2014.
+Shelley Whitehill joined the Department of Administration as the Executive Assistant to the Secretary on January 11, 2021.

 Joyce Jones has worked for the Secretary’s office since November 2006 as the paralegal for the Secretary’s general counsel.
 She also currently serves as the Executive Secretary and Office Manager for the Secretary’s office.